Te Aonui - The Mighty Triangle

 - Special Interest Group (SIG) of NZARE most closely related to the subject of the presentation if relevant.

-- Preferred presentation formats (individual presentation, table discussion, or poster presentation) please list in order of preference
+- Preferred presentation formats (individual presentation or table discussion) please list in order of preference

 When submitting for symposium presentation, you will be asked to include or indicate the following: